anna-m-b/music-library-api/README.md

 # Music Library API
 *A back-end bootcamp project* <br>

 This music library API will store information about artists, albums and songs.
-A CRUD REST API will be implemented to interact with a MySQL database.
+A CRUD (Create Read Update Delete) RESTful API will be implemented to interact with a MySQL database.
  ___

 ## Project status